Pōhutukawa

 Pōhutukawa (Metrosideros excelsa), also known as the New Zealand Christmas tree, or iron tree, is a coastal evergreen tree in the myrtle family, Myrtaceae, that produces a brilliant display of red (or occasionally orange, yellow or white) flowers, each consisting of a mass of stamens.
 The pōhutukawa is one of twelve Metrosideros species endemic to New Zealand.
 Renowned for its vibrant colour and its ability to survive even perched on rocky, precarious cliffs, it has found an important place in New Zealand culture for its strength and beauty, and is regarded as a chiefly tree (rākau rangatira) by Māori.

 Etymology

-The generic name Metrosideros derives from the Ancient Greek mētra or 'heartwood' and sideron or 'iron'.
-The species name excelsa is from Latin excelsus, 'highest, sublime'.
-Pōhutukawa is a Māori word.
-Its closest equivalent in other Polynesian languages is the Cook Island Māori word po'utukava, referring to a coastal shrub with white berries, Sophora tomentosa.
-The -hutu- part of the word comes from *futu, the Polynesian name for the fish-poison tree (Barringtonia asiatica; compare with vutu and futu), which has flowers similar to those of the pōhutukawa.
+Pōhutukawa in Māori is closest to Rarotongan poʻutukava referring to a coastal shrub with white berries, Sophora tomentosa.
+The -hutu- part of the word comes from *futu, the Polynesian name for the fish-poison tree (Barringtonia asiatica; compare with vutu and futu), which has very stameniferous flowers similar to those of the pōhutukawa.